 - 2 tsp agave nectar or honey

 Combine all ingredients in a glass bowl and stir to combine.
 Cover and chill in the refrigerator for at least 1 hour before serving.
-Serve with Late July Organic Blue Corn Multigrain Chips.
+Serve with Que Pasa Organic Blue Corn Tortilla Chips.

 Can be made one day ahead.
 Serves 4.